thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 {% include images-gallery.html imageCollection="adding-devices-states-1" showListImageTitles="true" %}

-Similarly, add "<b>Energy Meter</b>" state with the "<b>energy_sensor</b>" state Id and "<b>Water Flow Meter</b>" state with the "<b>water_sensor</b>" state Id.
+Similarly, add "Energy Meter" state with the "energy_sensor" state Id and "Water Flow Meter" state with the "water_sensor" state Id.

 {% include images-gallery.html imageCollection="adding-devices-states-2" %}

 ### Customize Office sensors list widget

-Now let's customize the "[Office sensors list](/docs/{{docsPrefix}}user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2/#office-sensor-list)" widget by adding an action so that when you click on a device row, we transition to its state.
+Now let's customize the "[Office sensors list](/docs/{{docsPrefix}}user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2/#office-sensor-list){:target="_blank"}" widget by adding an action so that when you click on a device row, we transition to its state.

 - Go to the "office" state and enter editing mode of the "Office sensors list" widget;
 - Scroll to the "Actions" menu section and click the "Add action" button;
 - The "Actions" window will open.
-Click the "plus" icon in the top right corner of the screen to open a new "Add action" window;
+Click the "plus" icon in the top right corner of the screen.
+In the "Add action" dialog:
+  - Select "On row click" action source;
+  - Enter action name;
-- In the "Add action" dialog, select "On row click" action source, and enter action name.
-Then, choose the "Custom action" action type.
-After choosing an action type, the "Custom action function" section appears.
-Paste the function by copying it from the documentation:
+  - Choose the "Custom action" action type;
+  - After choosing an action type, the "Custom action function" section appears.
+Paste the function by copying it from the documentation.
+  This function performs a transition to the dashboard state depending on the type (device profile) of the selected device.

+Custom action function, using in this example:

 ```js
 const $injector = widgetContext.$injector;